Unidata/science-gateway/openstack/readme.md

     ssh: connect to host 149.165.157.137 port 22: No route to host
     ```

     Usually waiting for a few minutes resolves the issue.
-If you are still have trouble, try `nova stop <vm-uid-number>` followed by `nova start <vm-uid-number>`.
+If you are still have trouble, try `openstack server stop <vm-uid-number>` followed by `openstack server start <vm-uid-number>`.

 3. Adding Additional SSH Keys (Optional)